peidevs/Event_Resources/PendingMeetUps.md

 ### Upcoming

-* M.E. cat-herds NOV 2023: ACENET confirmed
+* nothing set for Jan 2024

 ### Misc

-* Christoph Rieger expressed interest in IOT devices
+* Christoph Rieger expressed interest in IOT devices for Jan-Feb 2024
+* Chris Mcrae on Smalltalk
+* Bob Shand on Doku (I think?)
 * Keir Pollard expressed interest in "VBA tricks in Excel"
 * Kevin Greer suggested reaching out to prof (Yingwei Yang, UPEI) on Dew Computing
 * Doug Keefe can do a talk on a mobile app and using OpenAI